uprun/git-auto-commit/README.md

 ## remarks aka known issues
 probably will not work with rebasing

-[X] switch to main branch does not work from the first time (fixed now)

 [ ] there are a lot of branches, I need to remove automatically them